Mujtaba A. Mohammed

-Mujtaba Aziz Mohammed is a Democratic member of the North Carolina General Assembly.
+Mujtaba Aziz Mohammed (Hindi: मुजतबा मोहम्मद) is a Democratic member of the North Carolina General Assembly.
 On November 6, 2018 he was elected to represent the Mecklenburg County's 38th district in the North Carolina State Senate.
 He received 81.74% of the votes to secure his victory over the Republican opponent Richard Rivette.
 He defeated incumbent Joel D. M. Ford in the Democratic primary election on May 8, 2018 by double digits and earned every major endorsement in the race.

 Early life and career

 Mohammed was born in Toledo, Ohio, and raised in Charlotte, North Carolina.
 He was born to two immigrant parents from India.
-Mohammed is a graduate of Charlotte-Mecklenburg Schools, earning his bachelor's degree from the University of North Carolina, Charlotte and law degree from North Carolina Central University School of Law.
+Mohammed is a graduate of Charlotte-Mecklenburg Schools, earning his bachelor's degree from the University of North Carolina, Charlotte and Juris Doctor degree from North Carolina Central University School of Law.

 His professional experience includes working as a children's rights advocate and public interest attorney.
 In addition to defending the rights of the underprivileged in the courtroom, and fighting to connect low-income families to the services they need every day, Mohammed serves on the Boards of Directors of non-profit and child advocacy organizations.